About a month ago, I undertook a new home project renovation:

-We basically used it as a transitory drop off point for things we didn’t want on the floor but weren’t ready to bring up to the attic (or things that fell into the ‘do we throw this away now?’ category).
+We basically used it as a transitory drop off point for things we didn’t want on the floor but weren’t ready to bring up to the attic (or things that fell into the ‘do we throw this away now or later?’ category).

 Bottom line: Not a great use of space.